ringcentral/ringcentral-embeddable/docs/integration/index.md

-# Third Party Service in Widget
+# Registering your app as a service in Embeddable

-After integrating the RingCentral Embeddable to your application, you can also integrate your own service into the widget, such as show contact data from your application or show a button named with your application.
+After integrating the RingCentral Embeddable library into your web application, you can also integrate your own custom service into the CTI as well.
+This will allow you to associate an icon with [contacts you synchronize](address-book.md) into Embeddable via its API, or display a button to [facilitate authorization](third-party-auth.md) with your service.

-This document show how the widget can interact with your application deeply.

 ## Register your service

-Find the widget iframe and use `postMessage` to register:
+Find Embeddable's iframe and use `postMessage` to register your service.

 ```js
 var registered = false;